CAMeL-Lab/gender-rewriting-shared-task/README.md

 bash scripts/eval.sh /path/to/outputs /path/to/m2_files [dev|test]
 ```

-For example, to run the evaluation over the provided example outputs, you woud run:
+For example, to run the evaluation over the provided dev set example outputs, you would run:

 ```bash
 bash scripts/eval.sh output_example m2_edits dev